R. City

-R. City (short for Rock City; and formerly Planet VI) is a Virgin Islands musical duo formed in 2003, from Saint Thomas, U.S. Virgin Islands.
-The duo is composed of brothers Theron "Uptown AP" Thomas and Timothy "A.I."
+R. City (short for Rock City; and formerly Planet VI and 2Ekwip) is an American hip-hop recording and production duo, formed in 2003 by the brothers Theron "Uptown AP" Thomas and Timothy "A.I."
 Thomas.
-Primarily known as a songwriting and record production team, the duo has also released various bodies of work as recording artists, including their debut album, What Dreams Are Made Of, released in November 2015.
-They are best known for the single "Locked Away" featuring American singer Adam Levine.
+Primarily known as a songwriting and record production team, the duo amassed numerous credits for prominent music industry acts prior to signing with Kemosabe Records, an imprint of RCA Records in 2014 as recording artists.
+The following year, their single "Locked Away" (featuring Adam Levine), peaked at number 6 on the Billboard Hot 100 and preceded the release of their debut album, What Dreams Are Made Of (2015).

-In 2007, the duo signed with American singer Akon's KonLive Distribution, under the aegis of Geffen Records.
-During their time there, they released a series of mixtapes with the primary title, PTFAO (Put the F*ckin' Album Out), a reference to the fact that their then-debut album Wake the Neighbors had not been given a release date.
-In 2011, the duo were released from their contract with KonLive and subsequently founded their own label imprint, Rebelution Records.
-In 2014, they signed a record deal with American music producer Dr. Luke's Kemosabe Records, under the aegis of RCA Records.
+Earlier, the duo signed in 2007 with Akon's Konvict Muzik and KonLive Distribution, imprints of Geffen Records and Interscope Records, having received their first commercial songwriting credit for Akon.
+They released the mixtape series PTFAO (Put the F*ckin' Album Out).
+Their 2008 debut single, "Losin' It", failed to chart.
+The duo parted ways with KonLive in 2011 and continued their songwriting work.
+Since signing to Kemosabe, they often collaborate with label boss Dr. Luke.

-The Thomas brothers have written and produced for several prominent artists in the music industry, including Sean Kingston ("Take You There"), Miley Cyrus ("We Can't Stop"), Nicki Minaj ("Only") and Rihanna ("Pour It Up").
-The duo has also contributed to numerous Grammy-nominated albums, including Rihanna's Unapologetic (which won Best Urban Contemporary Album), Jennifer Hudson's self-titled album (which won Best R&B Album), and Ariana Grande's My Everything (which was nominated for Best Pop Vocal Album).
+While releasing solo material, R. City also wrote and produced for other artists including Sean Kingston ("Take You There"), Miley Cyrus ("We Can't Stop"), Nicki Minaj ("Only") and Rihanna ("Pour It Up").
+The duo contributed to two Grammy Award–winning albums: Rihanna's Unapologetic (Best Urban Contemporary Album) and Jennifer Hudson's album Jennifer Hudson (Best R&B Album).
+R. City helped with Ariana Grande's My Everything album which was nominated for Best Pop Vocal Album.
+Theron won the Songwriter of the Year, Non-Classical at the 66th Annual Grammy Awards for his credits throughout 2023.

 History

 Early life and education

 Theron and Timothy Thomas are natives of Saint Thomas in the United States Virgin Islands.
-They grew up in the Oswald Harris Court Projects and graduated from Charlotte Amalie High School.
-As children, the brothers were backup dancers for a local all-girl rap group.
-They frequently practiced various genres of music and received support from their parents.
+As children, the brothers performed as dancers for a local all-girl rap group.
+They practiced a wide variety of music and received support from their parents.
 In 2000, the two left the Virgin Islands to pursue their music career in Miami.
 They initially performed under the name 2Ekwip.
 They had limited success on the Miami nightlife scene.
-During this time, Theron worked for Kroger and Timothy for Party City.
+During this time, Theron worked for Kroger and Timothy for Party City while in Atlanta.
 They moved back to St. Thomas in 2005.